NHAS/egressinator/README.md

 The server and client come as one package deal.

-A note, the server will not work on windows as it relies on IP tables to redirect traffic.
+A note, the server will not work on windows as it relies on iptables to redirect traffic.

 # TLDR
 ```